Authors Near Lowdham

 Elizabeth Baguley was born in Nottinghamshire and has worked here as a teacher at both primary and secondary levels for many years.
 She began writing when her children were small and her picture books have been published by OUP, Little Tiger Press and others.
 Elizabeth’s books for Little Tiger Press include Meggie Moon, which won the Swiss Labelle Prize 2008 and A Long Way From Home, which was shortlisted for the UKLA Children’s Book Award in the Picture Book category.

 Cathy Bramley is now a full-time writer of light-hearted romantic fiction, but spent eighteen years running her own marketing agency.
-Her first book, Conditional Love, was self published, but in 2014, Cathy caught the attention of Transworld Publishers and she has just published her ninth novel, A Vintage Summer.
+Her first book, Conditional Love, was self published, but in 2014, Cathy caught the attention of Transworld Publishers and she has just published her eleventh book, A Patchwork Family.

 Wilf Morgan is a Nottingham lad who is proving to be one of the top new writing talents on Nottingham’s literary scene.
 He is the founder of the publishing label 88Tales Press and author of The Cotton Keeper, Lost Angels and The Assassin’s Wedding.
 He also writes The Arilon Chronicles, a fantasy series for younger readers, the opening novel being Arthur Ness and the Secret of Waterwhistle.